Phildizzle/Coursera_DataCleaning_PA3/README.md

+###Readme-file

 ## Coursera_DataCleaning_PA3 Tidy Mean and Standard Deviation Data from the UCI HAR Data Set
-This repository contains all documents necessary to complete the programming assignment for Coursera's Data Cleaning course by the phenomenal Roger Peng!
+The repository "Coursera-DataCleaning_PA3" contains all documents necessary to complete the programming assignment for Coursera's Data Cleaning course by the phenomenal Roger Peng!
+This readme file tracks changes made to the original data set.

 ## The Data